mcropper14/18794-Diffusion-Project/Latent-Diffusion-Model/README.md

 I modified the orginal notebook from the github to deal with some of the old version imports.

+(Should be able to run in colab without error)

 The notebook:

 Demonstrates class-conditional image synthesis using Latent Diffusion Models (LDMs).